hjerner-i-team/CREPE/hardware/README.md

 sudo pip3 install adafruit-circuitpython-amg88xx
 ```

 Installing ["Adafruit" ST7735R Library](https://github.com/KYDronePilot/Adafruit_ST7735r).
-This is an unofficial library derived from another official Adafruit LCD driver library.
-The motivation behind the use of this library is due to that the LCD display used in this project was originally intended for use with an Arduino, and thus the official Adafruit libraries are written for Arduino.  changed to enable use of the ST7735R LDC driver with Raspberry Pi.
+This is an unofficial library derived from another derivation of an official Adafruit LCD driver library.
+The motivation behind the use of this library is due to that the LCD display used in this project was originally intended for use with an Arduino, and thus the official Adafruit libraries are written for Arduino.

 ```
 sudo apt-get install build-essential python-dev python-smbus python-pip python-imaging python-numpy